 Sir John Johnson (a prominent colonial military leader and administrator) founded Williamstown in 1784 after the American Revolution.
 He built this house – one of the oldest west of Quebec – as well as a gristmill and sawmill.
 Johnson helped settle disbanded Loyalist soldiers and their families.
-Today, it is a local museum and home to the Glengarry Archives will also be open (call ahead with research requests).
+Today, it is a local museum and home to the Glengarry Archives.

 - Partial wheelchair access

 Building type: Historical landmark

 Dates/hours openSaturday August 15 – Sunday August 16, 2020

 Saturday and Sunday: 10 a.m. to 4 p.m.